eemed/sanedit/README.md

 ## TODO

-* LSP
+* Fix popup, multiple? or style them?
-    - Diagnostics: Somehow to show them
+    - Probably allow multiple
-        - Not done at all
+    - use actual popup in window not statusmessage

 * LSP stuff menu